steveng57/kramdown-ial-vscode/README.md

 - `entity.other.attribute-name.id.kramdown` (e.g. `#hero`)
 - `entity.other.attribute-name.kramdown` and `keyword.operator.assignment.kramdown` (e.g. `key=`)

-## Optional: color rules
+## Optional: colour rules

+Not all themes support markdown or kramdown scopes.
+The `Kramdown Dark` and `Kramdown Light` themes included in this extension do, so these rules are not needed if you use theme.

-If your theme doesn’t color these scopes by default, add workspace or user settings like:
+However, tf your theme doesn’t colour these scopes by default, add workspace or user settings like:

 ```jsonc
 "editor.tokenColorCustomizations": {